 CallRail's suite of Conversation Intelligence features uses your recorded calls for insights on lead quality.
 Get your calls automatically transcribed with Transcripts and have them scored with CallScore.
-You can also use Keyword Spotting to have the most important keywords highlighted for better campaign management.
+You can also use Automation Rules to have the most important key terms and phrases highlighted for better campaign management.

 Save valuable time with Transcripts.
 This feature allows you to read full conversations between your team and customers by transcribing your calls, freeing you from the task of listening to every recorded call.
 This feature is available in the caller's timeline, and you can move to key moments in the conversation by clicking on the call recording's waveform to read the entire transcript without having to listen to the call.